Date of Award:

 Currently, the state-of-the-art prediction tool is an empirical model that provides a qualitative analysis of current conditions.
 The goal of this dissertation was to investigate several important parameters that govern polar cap absorption events in hopes of improving the existing state-of-the-art.

 Smith, David A., "Model-Based Properties of Earth's Protective Shield: Relating UT-Based Dependencies of the Open/Closed Boundary, Cutoff Latitude, and L-Shell Parameter with Polar Cap Absorption Events" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7783.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .